Titles and Roles

 Homa Ghalei, PhD, is Assistant Professor in the Department of Biochemistry at Emory University School of Medicine.
 Prior to joining the faculty at Emory in 2017, Dr. Ghalei held a Research Associate position in the Department of Cancer Biology at The Scripps Research Institute.

-Dr. Ghalei is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.
+Dr. Ghalei is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

-Dr. Ghalei earned her MSc and PhD in Molecular Biology at Max-Planck Institute for Biophysical Chemistry (MPI-BPC) at the University of Goettingen in Germany.
-She then completed a post doctoral fellowship in Cellular Biochemistry at MPI-BPC at Freie Universitaet Berlin.
+Dr. Ghalei earned her MSc and PhD in Molecular Biology at Max-Planck Institute for Biophysical Chemistry (MPI-BPC) and the University of Göttingen in Germany.
+She then completed a postdoctoral fellowship in Cellular Biochemistry at MPI-BPC and Freie Universität Berlin.